 How HFMA/Boise State master’s degree cohort members are putting new knowledge to work

-When Grayson Johnston, CHFP, learned about the HFMA/Boise State University Master in Population and Health Systems Management (PHSM) degree, she knew she’d found just the program she had been searching for during the past two years.
+When Grayson Johnston, CHFP, learned about the HFMA/Boise State University Master in Population and Health Systems Management (MPHSM) degree, she knew she’d found just the program she had been searching for during the past two years.

 “I looked at healthcare-focused MBA programs, MPH programs and MHA programs, but couldn’t find the right fit for what I was hoping to study,” said Johnston, a vice president on the Healthcare Industry Solutions Specialists team at J.P.
 Morgan Chase & Co. in New York.
 “Each program I looked at had pieces of the equation, but not the holistic approach I was looking for that would include topics like population health, public health, actuarial science and the business of healthcare.”